 For five years, David was a Disaster Action Team member for the American Red Cross, responding to incidents throughout the San Francisco Bay Area.
 He was honored as San Mateo County’s volunteer of the year and responded to approximately 25 percent of all calls over four of the five years.
 He had extensive Red Cross training and while no longer a member, remains a strong supporter of the organization.

 David is an expert on public emergency warning issues, having founded a company that created Common Alerting Protocol (CAP) software (authoring tool and server) for Microsoft Corp.
-He is a consultant to Alerting Solutions Inc. and assists in development and marketing of its line of CAP, Integrated Public Alert and Warning System (IPAWS), Emergency Alert System (EAS) systems and other tools for emergency managers, broadcasters, and others.
+He has been a consultant to Alerting Solutions Inc. where he assisted in development and marketing of its line of CAP, Integrated Public Alert and Warning System (IPAWS), Emergency Alert System (EAS) systems and other tools for emergency managers, broadcasters, and others.

 A professional writer and broadcaster, David has written about emergency communications for the ARRL, through its QST magazine and online publications.
 He has given presentations at EMCOMM West, Pacificon, and other Amateur Radio conferences.

 David also writes an Amateur Radio and emergency communications blog, N5FDL.com.